avin/fake-api-middleware/README.md

 # Fake-Api-Middleware

-[Express](https://github.com/expressjs/express)+[Connect](https://github.com/senchalabs/connect) middleware for mocking API responses.
-Can be used with [Vite](https://github.com/vitejs/vite), [Webpack DevServer](https://github.com/webpack/webpack-dev-server), [CreateReactApp](https://github.com/facebook/create-react-app) and many more that based on NodeJS Connect/Express server.
+This is an [Express](https://github.com/expressjs/express)+[Connect](https://github.com/senchalabs/connect) middleware for mocking API responses.
+It can be used with [Vite](https://github.com/vitejs/vite), [Webpack DevServer](https://github.com/webpack/webpack-dev-server), [CreateReactApp](https://github.com/facebook/create-react-app), and many other frameworks that are based on the NodeJS Connect/Express server.

 - 🔩 Compatible with [Express](https://github.com/expressjs/express)+[Connect](https://github.com/senchalabs/connect)
-- 🛠️ Write dummy responses with JS/TS
+- 🛠️ Write dummy responses with JavaScript/TypeScript
-- 🔥 Hot dummies reload
+- 🔥 Hot reloading of dummy responses

 ## Install